Learning Optimal Topology for Ad-hoc Robot Networks

 \subsection{Topology Computation Algorithm}

-In the previous section, we precisely defined what features characterize an optimal robot network topology.
-In this section, we further develop an algorithm, i.e., Algorithm \ref{alg:OTC}, which computes the aforesaid desired topology associated with a typical robot network.
-This algorithm particularly provides the ground truth knowledge which we will later benefit from in the course of dataset preparation and predictor synthesis to solve Problem \ref{plm}.
+In this section, we develop an algorithm, i.e., Algorithm \ref{alg:OTC}, to compute the optimal topology of a typical robot network.
+This algorithm particularly provides the ground-truth knowledge to be later used for dataset preparation and predictor synthesis to solve Problem \ref{plm}.

-One needs to feed a set of inputs to the algorithm: first, an index set which distinguishes robots of a robot network; second, the configuration parameters of a network which are its zone range, connectivity threshold, and tension bound factor; and finally a random generator which uniformly generates the locations of the network's robot.
+One needs to feed a set of inputs to the algorithm: first, an index set which distinguishes robots of a robot network; second, the configuration parameters of a network which are its zone range, connectivity threshold, and tension bound factor; and finally a random generator which uniformly generates the locations of the network's robots.
 In line 1, a variable is created to contain the robots of the network.
-Namely, we assign two random numbers as the planar coordinate to each robot, in line 2, followed by a location validation in line 3.
+Namely, we assign two random numbers, as a planar coordinate, to each robot in line 2, followed by a location validation in line 3.
 Here, if the generated coordinate provides the robot (at least critical) connectedness with respect to at least one of its neighboring peers, then we add the robot to the robot network in line 4.
 Otherwise, the coordinate is discarded, in line 5, and a new one has to be generated for the robot.
-Once all robots are assigned to communicationally valid coordinates, reliable and critical sets associated with them are computed, in line 6.
+Once all robots correspond to communicationally valid coordinates, reliable and critical sets associated with them are computed, in line 6.